-In 2012, the Society sponsored the production of a CD of music by Brian Bonsor, MBE.
-Since then, sales of "Bravo Bonsor!", recorded by the Amici Recorder Ensemble, have more than covered the production costs and the money from additional sales benefits the Society's charitable activities.
+In 2012, the Society sponsored the production of a CD of music by Brian Bonsor, MBE and sales of "Bravo Bonsor!", recorded by the Amici Recorder Ensemble, continue to benefits the Society's charitable activities.

-The manuscript arrangements of music bequeathed to the Society by

-Section D Achievements and performance Alex Ayre continued to be computer set.
+The manuscript arrangements of music bequeathed to the Society by Alex Ayre continued to be computer set.
 The Chiltern Recorder Consort Series is now available for purchase via Recorder MusicMail, in either the manuscript or computer set version.

 The Society also receives Performing Rights fees relating to music arranged by Alex Ayre.

 Branches and the Society's members took part in many activities in the wider community.
 Examples include: playing in public places (eg theatre complexes, shopping centres and libraries); workshops and performances in schools; concerts in churches, cathedrals, residential care/nursing homes and drop-in centres, sometimes with other music groups as fundraising for other charities; and the loan of instruments and financial support for younger players.
-There are many links between branches and local U3A groups, other adult education groups and university music departments, with some student conductors.
-Branch members also participated in a production of Noye's Fludde and in the Aldermaston Mystery Plays.
-One branch ran a competition for student composers.
+There are many links between branches and local U3A groups, other adult education groups and

+Section D Achievements and performance university music departments, with some student conductors.
 The website www.srp.org.uk is a comprehensive source of information about the Society, its branches and activities, and the recorder and its music in general.
 It includes a joint catalogue of music held by branches to facilitate sharing.
-NYRO maintains a separately-branded website (www.nyro.org.uk), as do many of the branches of the Society, all linked from the main website.
+Many of the branches maintain their own websites, all linked from the Society's website.

+Section E

-Section E Financial review
+Financial review